Top 5 best mountain lakes in Corsica to explore with your family New

 Did you know?

-All of Corsica's large mountain lakes are part of protected areas (natural parks, Natura 2000 sites, ZNIEFF sites, listed sites, etc.).
+All of Corsica's large mountain lakes are part of protected areas (nature parks, Natura 2000 sites, ZNIEFF sites, listed sites, etc.).
 Their classification depends on the presence of endemic species and the rarity of their habitats.

-Accessibility: from the Poppaghia forest house, Albertacce.
+Accessibility: from the Poppaghia forest house in Albertacce.

-Level of difficulty: moderate hike, allow 5 hours, 9 km round trip, 730 m total elevation gain.
+Level of difficulty: moderate hike, allow 5 hours, 9 km round trip, 730 m cumulative elevation gain.
 Easier access is available for hikers from the Verghju (Vergio) ski resort or from the village of Evisa.

-Activities: hiking, nature watching, exploring the pozzine.
+Activities: hiking, nature watching, discovering the pozzines.

-5. Lake Bettaniella : serenity in the heart of the corsican mountains
+5. Lake Bettaniella: serenity in the heart of the Corsican mountains

-Mountain lake in the heart of the Corsican peaks ©ADOBE STOCK Mountain lake in the heart of the Corsican peaks ©ADOBE STOCK
+Mountain lake in the heart of the Corsican peaks ©adobe stock Mountain lake in the heart of the Corsican peaks ©adobe stock

-You may be lucky enough to spot a yellow-billed chough, a bearded vulture, or a griffon vulture.
+You may be lucky enough to spot a yellow-billed chough, a bearded vulture or a griffon vulture.

 Accessibility: from the Cervello forest, south of Venacu.